Don Mosebar

-Donald Howard Mosebar (born September 11, 1961) is a former American college and professional football player who was a Center in the National Football League (NFL) for thirteen seasons during the 1980s and 1990s.
-He played college football for the University of Southern California, and earned All-American honors.
-Mosebar was selected in the first round of the 1983 NFL Draft, and played professionally for the NFL's Los Angeles Raiders.
+Donald Howard Mosebar (born September 11, 1961) is an American former professional football player who was a center for 13 seasons in the National Football League (NFL) during the 1980s and 1990s.
+Mosebar was selected in the first round of the 1983 NFL draft, and played for the NFL's Los Angeles Raiders.

-Birthplace

-Mosebar was born in Yakima, Washington.

-College career

-Mosebar was an All-American offensive lineman in 1982 at the University of Southern California and drafted by the Los Angeles Raiders.
+Early life

+Mosebar was born in Yakima, Washington, and played high school football for Mt.
+Whitney High School in Visalia, California, guiding them to the Valley championship game as well as a win at the yearly Cow Hide.
+He played college football for the USC Trojans, earning Consensus All-American honors as a senior.